nschorgh/Planetary-Code-Collection/README.txt

 	Notes on Numerics (see Part 2)

 exper_thermal1d.f:
-	1D diffusion of temperature and optionally also vapor with prescribed surface temperature
+	1D diffusion of temperature and optionally also water vapor with prescribed surface temperature

 exper.par:
 	Example input file for exper_thermal1d.f